Year of entry 2024

 This degree is accredited by the Institute of Materials, Minerals and Mining (IOM3) on behalf of the Engineering Council as meeting the requirements for Further Learning for registration as a Chartered Engineer.
 To hold accredited qualifications for CEng registration, candidates must also hold a CEng accredited Bachelors (Hons) undergraduate degree.

 In the first semester, you'll study four compulsory modules that teach you the foundations of materials science.
 You’ll learn about processing-structure-property relationships, which lie at the heart of the discipline, as well as examining topics such as mechanical, physical and chemical behaviour, phase transformations and how the structure and local chemistry of materials may be characterised.
-You’ll also cover materials and process selection and their role in design, and extend this into the principles and practice of failure analysis.
+You’ll also cover materials and process selection and their role in design and extend this into the principles and practice of failure analysis, with modelling to support experimental methods throughout.

-In the second semester, you’ll participate in an industry-focused interdisciplinary design project and also study advanced materials modelling methods.
-Further semester 2 modules will cover advanced materials science such as novel alloys, composites, functional materials and nanomaterials.
+In the second semester, modules will cover advanced materials science such as alloys, ceramics, polymer, composites, functional materials and nanomaterials.

-Every student undertakes an extensive research project that runs throughout the year.
+Every student undertakes an extensive research project that starts early in semester 2 and continues throughout the summer, full time.
 This project allows you to apply what you’ve learned to a piece of research focusing on a real-world problem, and it can be used to explore and develop your specific interests.

 Throughout the research project, you’ll produce an independent study, reflecting the knowledge and skills you’ve acquired.
 This will enable you to gain experience of planning, executing and reporting a research work of the type you'll undertake in an industrial or academic environment.
 You’ll also have access to some of the outstanding facilities in School of Chemical and Process Engineering.